mizutombo/http-single-resource/LAB.md

 ## Description

-For this assignment, write an http server that will hanlde a single resource, backed by a persistant data store.
+For this assignment, write an http server that will handle a single resource, backed by a persistent data store.

 It should respond to GET, POST, PUT and DELETE requests for a named resource of your choosing, for example "notes":

 * `GET` - A get request sent to `/notes` should respond with a list of all of the notes that have been saved thus far.
 A get request sent to `/notes/name_of_resource` should respond with that resource.

 * `POST` - The in-coming post request body should be saved to storage.
 For example if a request is sent to `/notes` with a body of `{ noteBody: 'hello world' }` the store would now contain an object from that data.